 2. Do You Have These 7 Key Surrogate Personality Traits?

 Not everyone is cut out for surrogacy.
-Learn more about the personality traits surrogates should possess.
-Here are the traits that matter:
+Here are the personality traits surrogates should possess here:

-- Nurturing Instincts Even though the baby isn’t yours, you’ll still care for it like it is.
+4. Nurturing Instincts: Even though the baby isn’t yours, you’ll still care for it like it is.
 That means eating right, staying active, managing stress.

 If you check those boxes, you’re already ahead of the game.
-Read more on the critical traits of a surrogate mother.
+Learn more about becoming a surrogate who can help someone’s dream become a reality.

 3. Do You Have Support?